 LOLO, LO, HI.
 HIHI limits can be set for the virtual stream flow rate.

 Route in the menu tree: Parameters Streams Virtual streams Stream 9.
-Limits
+Limits select the next field for editing Û select the previous field for editing 企

 Function of the F keys on the virtual stream limits data pages